-1.15 In this document, we are seeking to state and clarify a number of principles and issues.
-However, this guidance document cannot be fully exhaustive in the level of detail and full range of issues and factors we may consider in assessing any Cost Control.
+- 1.15 In this document, we are seeking to state and clarify a number of principles and issues.
+However, this guidance document cannot be fully exhaustive in the level of detail and full range of issues and factors we may consider in assessing any cost control. - 1.16 We will continue to develop our approach to assessing costs and applications in respect of Allowed Revenue, drawing upon knowledge and approaches used elsewhere.
+This guidance will be reviewed and updated in future to reflect these changes, and other relevant amendments to the regulatory framework, when appropriate.
+It is subject to change and a formal guidance will be re-issued under the conditions of the Successor Licence which the Authority will consult on along with the selection process of the Successor Licensee.

-9 Ofgem (2025), Modifications to the Smart Meter Communication Licence for transition to ex-ante cost control and other changes required for Licence closure.
+&lt;sup>7 Ofgem (2025), Modifications to the Smart Meter Communication Licence for transition to ex-ante cost control and other changes required for Licence closure: decision. www.ofgem.gov.uk/decision/modifications-smart-meter-communication-licence-transition-ex-ante-cost-control-and-other-changes-required-licence-closure-decision

-www.ofgem.gov.uk/publications/modifications-smart-meter-communication-licence-transition-exante-cost-control-and-other-changes-required-licence-closure